 Turn the ignition switch to the OFF position.
-If the engine does not shut down, refer to Troubleshooting Symptom (Section TS) in appropriate Operation and Maintenance manual.
+If the engine does not shut down, refer to Troubleshooting Symptom (Section TS) in appropriate Operation and Maintenance manual performance problems with either the electronically controlled systems or the accessory due to EMI.
+EMI is not considered by Cummins to be a system failure and therefore is not warrantable.